 - Gallup’s most admired man and women poll had Mother Teresa’s name 18 times on their list.

 - People who were unloved, uncared for, or considered a burden to society and shunned were all taken in and cared for by Mother Teresa.

 - The leprosy outreach clinic all over Calcutta was the brainchild of Mother Teresa.
 The patients were provided with food, clothing and medical aid.

 - Mother Teresa believed that God had sent her on a mission to help the poor of the poorest.

-- Nirmal Hriday Bhavan was built with an intention to care for the dying.
+- Nirmal Hriday Bhavan was built to care for the dying.
 Mother Teresa wanted people to feel loved and cared for in their last days on earth.

 - More than a dozen countries across Africa, Europe, Asia, Tanzania and Austria got leper homes, hospice care and orphanages, thanks to the efforts of Mother Teresa.

-- By 1960s, all the effort Mother Teresa was putting into to helping people in need was supported by philanthropist around the world and donations started coming in.
+- By the 1960s, all the effort Mother Teresa was putting into helping people in need was supported by philanthropists worldwide, and donations started coming in.

 - Mother Teresa breathed her last on the 5th of September, 1977 and was given a state funeral in Calcutta to honour and cherish her good deeds.

 - Mother Teresa spent most of her time caring for the people who had no hope and was determined to give them love and care.